A Notary Public (sometimes called a notary or a public notary) in New

 International Convention (Law) the Notary signature and seal are recognised in all other Countries.

-Some times it is sufficient to just have the Notary signature and seal.
+Sometimes it is sufficient to just have the Notary signature and seal.

 Other times the overseas recipient may require confirmation of the Notary’s authority.
 This is done